-Color allows all feature types, and is equally useful for both numerical and smaller categorical features.
-When a categorical with a large number of unique values is used on color, the 15 values that appear in the most number of rows will be shown, with all other rows grouped into an “Other” category.
+Color allows all feature types and is equally useful for both numerical and smaller categorical features.
+When a categorical with many unique values is used on color, the 15 values that appear in the greatest number of rows will be shown, with all other rows grouped into an “Other” category.
 For this reason, Color may not be useful for very large categorical features.

 Color settings are found by switching to the Settings tab in the Mapping panel and selecting the Color/Shape button: